Sam Mendes's unrealised projects: My Favorite Thing Is Monsters

 In April 2017, it was announced that Mendes was in talks to produce and possibly direct the film adaptation of the Emil Ferris graphic novel My Favorite Thing Is Monsters for Sony Pictures.

 Pinocchio remake

 In May 2017, it was announced that after out of directing James and the Giant Peach, Mendes had entered talks to direct a live-action remake of the 1940 animated film Pinocchio for Walt Disney Pictures, with Chris Weitz writing the screenplay.
 Mendes exited the project in November.
 The film was eventually directed by Robert Zemeckis and released on Disney+ on September 8, 2022.

 2020s

 Hamnet

-In March 2023, it was reported that Mendes would direct Tom Holland in an adaptation of Maggie O'Farrell's historical fiction novel Hamnet, with screenplay being written by Chiara Atik.
-By January 2024, Chloé Zhao was named as director of Hamnet, with Mendes stepping in as producer.
+In early 2023, according to an issue of Production Weekly, Mendes was to direct Tom Holland in an adaptation of Maggie O'Farrell's historical fiction novel Hamnet, with the screenplay being written by Chiara Atik.
+By the following year, Chloé Zhao was named as director of Hamnet, with Mendes stepping in as producer.